StevenBlack/vocab/million-dollar-words.md

 ### palindrome
-A word or phrase that reads the same backward as forward, such as "Madam, I'm Adam" or "RADAR" or "A man, a plan, a canalâ€”Panama!"
+A word or phrase that reads the same backward as forward.

 ### palliative
 Something that eases or soothes a situation, feeling or condition without solving or curing it.
-Aspirin, for example, is a palliative because it can take away the fever caused by a virus, but can't cure the virus itself.
-Giving a crying child a lollipop after an allergy shot has a palliative effect.

 ### panacea
 A cure for all ills.
-Since nothing is a cure-all, the word is usually used in the negative, as in: "The new government policy is not a panacea for all of society's ills, but it will relieve certain economic burdens of the poor."

 ### pandemic
 Distributed or prevalent practically throughout the world; universal.
-Homelessness is a problem pandemic to every urban society.
-Throughout the world, Coca-Cola is the pandemic drink of choice.
-A pandemic is similar to an epidemic, but a pandemic is much more widespread.

 ### panegyric
 A speech that lavishly praises someone or something.
-A homeopathic (see homeopathy) doctor might deliver a panegyric on the healing qualities of ginseng.

 ### panjandrum
-A pompous, self-important official, such as the people who check your bags at customs or the oh-so- helpful assistants behind the desks in motor vehicle bureaus.
-If you're really frustrated by the way they treat you, you could probably call them panjandrums and get away with it.
+A pompous, self-important official.

 ### panoply
 A complete array of something that is usually quite splendid in its breadth and size.
-"A panoply of flowers blanketed the open field."
-"A panoply of desserts covered the wedding buffet table."

 ### papilote